raspberrypilearning/music-maker/en/step_5.md

 - Adding a background
 - Scrolling a background
+- Changing the look of a sprite

 --- /task ---

-Your instrument could play along so some background music.
+Your instrument could play along to some background music.

 --- task ---

-To add background music,
+Add some background music

 --- /task ---